Why human plays an important role in control loop?

 Adaptive human model

 Inspired by humans’ ability to adapt to changing environments, the proposed adaptive human model mimics this ability despite input bandwidth deviations and plant uncertainties.
 The proposed human pilot model structure is based on the model reference adaptive control, and the adaptive laws are obtained using the Lyapunov Krasovskii stability criteria.

-An experimental setup to examine whether the proposed adaptive human model mimics the human behavior, in the presence of uncertainty, is provided.
-A Logitech Extreme 3D Pro joystick is used which transfers the participants data to MATLAB.
-SIMULINK is also used to prepare the display, where a target should be followed by participants.
+A real-time experimental setup to examine whether the proposed adaptive human model mimics the human behavior in the presence of uncertainty is provided.
+A Logitech Extreme 3D Pro joystick is used, which transfers the participants’ data to MATLAB.
+SIMULINK is also used to prepare the display, where participants should follow a target.

 Model validation by statistical analysis

 Model validation is done by comparing the adaptive human model and participants’ data.
-A statistical analysis, consists of confidence interval calculation, hypothesis test and power analysis, is conducted to measure the predictive power of the proposed model.
+Statistical analysis consists of confidence interval calculation, hypothesis test, and power analysis is conducted to measure the predictive power of the proposed model.
 You can access the participants’ data by clicking on the following green button.

 Shahab Tohidi and Yildiray Yildiz, “A control theoretical adaptive human pilot model: Theory and experimental validation,” IEEE Transactions on Control Systems Technology, 30 (6), 2585-2597, 2022.